RealFascinated/sharex-php-uploader/README.md

 ## Post Installation

 1. Open ShareX and go to Destinations > Custom Uploader Settings.
-2. Click on Import > From URL and enter `https://git.fascinated.cc/Fascinated/sharex-php-uploader/raw/branch/master/sharex.sxcu`.
+2. Click on Import > From URL and enter `https://github.com/RealFascinated/sharex-php-uploader/raw/branch/master/sharex.sxcu`.
 3. Edit the URL to your website's URL.
 4. Click on Test after you've edited the URL and it should return a URL.
 If it doesn't, check your settings or contact me.

 ## Need Help?

 If you require assistance, feel free to contact me via Discord at `fascinated7`.

-## Other Information

-This project is maintained on my Gitea instance: <https://git.fascinated.cc/Fascinated/sharex-php-uploader>